anicrob/tech-blog/README.md

 ## Usage

-Be sure to create the database in mysql first, and run npm run seed in your terminal to add the seed data.
+Be sure to create the database in mysql first (source db/schema.sql), and run npm run seed in your terminal to add the seed data.